 The Glasgow Peek Project aims to help people play, create and thrive!
 They’re a community-led charity who help in local areas.
 They aspire to create brighter futures by building relationships and connections, strengthening well-being and broadening horizons.

 At the moment, some of the Glasgow Peek Projects are youth photography sessions, community choirs, children’s theatre and even more exciting opportunities for the public to join in with.

 On top of their projects, volunteering with them is another great venture for anyone wanting to sign up to work with them.
 Not only do you gain great experiences, but they also offer access to accredited awards.
 Find out more here.

-Glasgow Association for Mental Health is an independent charity in Glasgow providing thousands of hours of community based support every week.
+Glasgow Association for Mental Health is an independent charity providing thousands of hours of community based support every week.
 Their services are preventative and purposeful whereby they promote and protect good mental health.
 As well as that they provide individualised support and opportunities from trained and experienced staff.

 They have many resources in place for the public and supply training courses, including stress management and self massage techniques.
 Further to this, they’re excitingly relaunching their volunteering programme for summer 2021 so you can get involved too!

 If volunteering for any of these charities appears to be something that is of interest to you then visit their websites and view their volunteering pages.